In Living Color: The Fly Girls

 The show employed an in-house dance troupe known as the "Fly Girls".
 The original lineup consisted of Carrie Ann Inaba (who became a choreographer and judge on Dancing with the Stars), Cari French, Deidre Lang, Lisa Marie Todd, Barbara Lumpkin and Michelle Whitney-Morrison.
 Rosie Perez was the choreographer for the first four seasons.
 The most notable former Fly Girl was future actress/singer Jennifer Lopez, who joined the show in its third season.

 Throughout the show's run, the Fly Girls frequently performed a dance routine to lead into commercial breaks and/or during the closing credits.
 In the first two seasons, they also performed a routine that immediately followed the opening sequence.
-Music was provided by an in-house DJ - Shawn Wayans (credited as SW-1) in the first two seasons, then DJ Twist from season 3 onward.
+Music was provided by an in-house DJ – Shawn Wayans (credited as SW-1) in the first two seasons, then DJ Twist from season 3 onward.

 The Fly Girls would sometimes be used as extras in sketches, or as part of an opening gag.
 In one sketch, they were shown performing open-heart surgery (in the sketch, the girls are dancing in order to pay their way through medical school).
 Another routine featured the three original female cast members dancing off-beat during the introduction of the show, when it was revealed that the regular Fly Girls were all bound and gagged and breaking through the door where Keenan Ivory Wayans enters.

 Three of the Fly Girls also appeared in the eleventh episode of Muppets Tonights second season in 1997.

+1992 Super Bowl halftime show episode

+On the night 1992 Super Bowl, Fox opted to air an episode of In Living Color head-to-head with the Super Bowl halftime show on CBS.
+This gambit proved successful in attracting and keeping Super Bowl halftime viewers, and drew 20 million viewers for In Living Color.
+Moreover, it is credited with the NFL making the decision to adapt the modern day usage of popular culture spectacles which has been used since Michael Jackson's performance at 1993 Super Bowl.